katerasrael/pdfdraw/README.md

 ## Installation

 - Clone the repository to the `apps` folder of Nextcloud.
-Make sure to clone recursively with submodules or run `git submodule update --init` afterwards to fetch third-party components.
+Make sure to clone recursively with submodules (`git clone --recurse-submodules -j8   `) or run `git submodule update --init` afterwards to fetch third-party components.
 - Execute `make` in the checkout folder to fetch other third-party dependencies.